ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 After you successfully authenticate, the cmdlets in this session are mapped to the customer organization, and all operations in this session are done on the customer organization.

-**Note**: Use an .onmicrosoft.com domain for the parameter value.
+**Note**: Use a .onmicrosoft.com domain for the parameter value.
 Not doing so might result in permission-related issues when you run commands in the app context.

 ```yaml
 Type: String